Kaʻiminaʻauao: Death and funeral

 The measles epidemic of 1848-49 was brought to Hilo by an American warship.
 During this short period, a combination of measles and whooping cough and influenza epidemics killed 10,000 people, mostly Native Hawaiians.
 Among the high chiefs who died were Moses Kekūāiwa (son of Kīnaʻu and Kekūanaōʻa), William Pitt Leleiohoku I (husband of Ruth Keʻelikōlani) and the three-year-old Kaʻiminaʻauao, who died on November 10, 1848.
 The bodies of the deceased were embalmed with alcohol in lead coffins and placed inside wooden coffins.

 Initially buried in the Pohukaina Tomb, located on grounds of ʻIolani Palace, her remains were left behind when the coffins of other royals were moved to the newly constructed Royal Mausoleum at Mauna ʻAla in the Nuʻuanu Valley in 1865.
 This changed after the accession of her brother as king.
 On the evening of November 30, 1875, her remains and the remains of her parents, buried at the cemetery of Kawaiahaʻo Church, were transported to the Royal Mausoleum followed by torchlight under a military escort led by John Owen Dominis.

 In a ceremony officiated by her sister Liliʻuokalani on June 24, 1910, her remains, and those of her family, were transferred for a final time to the underground Kalākaua Crypt after the main mausoleum building had been converted into a chapel.

 Kaʻiminaʻauao's three elder siblings were educated at the Chiefs' Children's School (later renamed the Royal School), founded in 1839 by the American missionary couple Amos Starr Cooke and Juliette Montague Cooke to provide a Western-style education to the Hawaiian royal children.
 The children at the school were chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
 It was intended that Kaʻiminaʻauao would join the school.
-However, her early death and the death of other aliʻi children in the epidemic prevented the addition of new scholars to the school.
+However, her early death and the death of other aliʻi children including two daughters of Jonah Piʻikoi in the epidemic prevented the addition of new scholars to the school.
 This deficit of scholars would lead to the closure of the school in 1850.
 Juliette Montague Cooke wrote: "A little girl, sister of three of our scholars, adopted by the Queen, and who was expecting to enter our family, died on 10th inst. aged three years and two days."